SFDO-Tooling/Snowfakery/docs/index.md

 ```

 An update recipe should have a single top-level object with no `count` on it.
-It will generate the same number of output rows as input rows.
+The recipe can take `options` if needed.
+It will generate the same number of
+output rows as input rows.

 ## Use Snowfakery with Salesforce